Rykov7/Stan/README.md

-# lutz-bot
+# Lutz Bot
-Multifunctional Telegram Bot for Python group
+Multipurpose Telegram Bot for Python group named after Mark Lutz, author of "Learning Python" the book.

 It can:
  * Send links on command (chat rules, FAQs, libraries etc.)